 This type of treatment works well on lighter hair and people with tanned skin, something that wasn’t possible prior to this new technology.

 Make sure you have this treatment under the supervision of a professional.
-We offer professionally supervised laser hair surgery in Bristol.
+We offer a professionally supervised laser hair removal procedure in Bristol.

 Now that you have an idea of how the surgery works, the process of getting laser hair removal should feel less daunting.

 What are the areas that laser hair removal can treat?

 It’s completely down to you what hair you want to remove as our laser hair removal in Bristol works on any part of the body and face.

 People grow hair in all sorts of places, it’s completely dependant on the individual.
 Some men grow dense forests on their backs, some women have a light moustache.

 Here are some of the primary areas people tend to remove hair from:

 The one place laser removal surgery might not be ideal is the eyebrows.
 This is because eyebrow trends change over time and you might not want your eyebrows to be lasered into a shape you’ll later regret.

 It’s like having a tattoo, you want to make sure the laser hair removal treatment is in the places you don’t want to have hair for the foreseeable future.